Thorsten Botz-Bornstein

 Thorsten Botz-Bornstein (born 1964) is a German philosopher and writer specializing in aesthetics and intercultural philosophy.
-He is professor of philosophy at the Gulf University for Science and Technology in Kuwait and director of the Global Studies Center.
+From 2009 to 2026 he was professor of philosophy at the Gulf University for Science and Technology in Kuwait and director of the Global Studies Center.

 Biography

 Botz-Bornstein was born in Duisburg in 1964.
 He studied philosophy at the Sorbonne in Paris (Paris I) from 1985 to 1990, where his teachers were Sarah Kofman, Francoise Dastur, and Etienne Balibar.
 He received a Ph.D.
 (D.Phil.) from Oxford University in 1993 with a thesis on "play and style."
 As a postdoctoral researcher based in Finland he undertook extensive research on Russian formalism and semiotics in Russia and the Baltic countries.
 In 2000 he received his habilitation from the EHESS in Paris.
-He has also been researching for several years in Japan, in particular on the Kyoto School, and worked for the Center of Cognition of Zhejiang University (Hangzhou, China) as a consultant and researcher for two years.
-From 2007 to 2009 he was assistant professor of philosophy at Tuskegee University, which is a historically black university (HBCU) in Alabama.
-He is now professor of philosophy at Gulf University for Science and Technology in Kuwait.
+In the early 2000s, he did research for several years in Japan, in particular on the Kyoto School.
+He worked for the Center of Cognition of Zhejiang University (Hangzhou, China) as a consultant and researcher from 2004 to 2007.
+From 2007 to 2009 he was assistant professor of philosophy at Tuskegee University, a historically black university (HBCU) in Alabama, USA.
+From 2009 to 2026 he was professor of philosophy at Gulf University for Science and Technology in Kuwait.
+He is now an Associate Researcher at the Institute for Culture and Religion of Nanzan University, Japan.